MPCA lab certification

 What does this mean for your permit?

 MPCA existing permits will be modified as of January 1, 2013, by the policy letter below.
-New permits will contain the new language requiring MPCA Registration.
+New permits will contain the new language referencing MPCA Laboratory Certification.

 What if my lab performs analyses for biosolids?

 The MPCA certifies laboratories for the analyses needed for the biosolids program.